furkankoykiran/blog.furkankoykiran.github.io/_posts/2024-01-25-nft-minting-ethereum-complete-tutorial.md

 uploadNFT('./images/1.png', metadata);
 ```
+{: file="scripts/upload-nft-storage.js" }

 ### IPFS Best Practices

+> Always pin your IPFS content!
+Unpinned content may disappear if no nodes host it.
+Use reliable pinning services for production.
+{: .prompt-warning }

 1. **Pin Your Content**: Ensure your IPFS content remains available
    - Use pinning services (Pinata, NFT.Storage, Infura)